PixelExperience/docs/device_requirements.md

 - If there are commits that are needed in repos other than the device-specific ones, they **MUST**:

-  - Be necessary for the device to build, boot, or even to have a device function working properly (e.g. Fingerprint On Display).
+  - Be necessary for the device to build, boot, or even to have a/the device's function(s) working properly (e.g. Fingerprint On Display).

   - Have proper authorship.